ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

   * Whether to add ignore entries to the corresponding ``tests/sanity/ignore-*.txt`` file and create issues, for example for removed features in ``modules/plugins``.

   Once the CI tests pass, merge the pull request.
-Make sure that this pull request is merged not too much later after the release for ``verison_added`` sanity tests not to expect the wrong version for the new feature pull request.
+Make sure that this pull request is merged not too much later after the release for ``version_added`` sanity tests not to expect the wrong version for the new feature pull request.

 .. note::